about careers work policy organization economics amsterdam zurich hr@mutuol.com

 for day-to-day decisions:

-consensus within the team or office affected. if you're doing work that mostly impacts your local context, you decide. retros provide a feedback loop when decisions have downstream effects.
+consensus within the team or office affected. if you're doing work that mostly impacts your local context, you decide. retros catch it when a local decision affects someone else.

 for cross-team or cross-office decisions: